September 02, 2025

 • Depreciation is deemed to have been allowed while computing WDV for subsequent years.

-• Chapter VI-A deductions (such as Section 80C for PPF or ELSS, and Section 80D for health insurance) remain available and can be claimed against the deemed profit.
+• Chapter VI-A deductions (such as Section 80C for PPF or ELSS, and Section 80D for health insurance) remain available under the old tax regime and can be claimed against the deemed profit.
+Under the new tax regime, these deductions are not available.

 Partnership Firms and Partner Remuneration